koswald/Moo-V/ReadMe.md

 # Installation procedure

 Install [PostgreSQL](https://www.postgresql.org/download/).
 Version 9.4 or later is recommended; recommended username and port: postgres and 5432.
+When the install is complete, the Stack Builder install will start automatically and you can Cancel out of it.

 Create a database from a console window